 Felonies Further Defined

 In many state penal codes, a felony is defined not only by the length of incarceration but also by the place of incarceration.
 For example, crimes that are punishable by incarceration in a state prison are deemed felonies in a number of states, while crimes that are punishable only by incarceration in a local jail are deemed misdemeanors.
 For crimes that may be punishable by incarceration in either a local jail or a state prison, the crime will normally be classified according to where the defendant actually serves the sentence

 The consequences of a felony can be so severe that you must carefully weigh every move you make in your own defense.
 No individual defendant can be expected to understand the full ramifications of every charge and every defense to a criminal case without a good criminal defense attorney.
-So if you're being investigated or charged with a crime, you should get a free case review from a criminal defense attorney as soon as possible.
+So if you're being investigated for a crime, or you've already been charged, it's in your best interests to consult with an experienced criminal defense attorney in your area.